friendly-bits/geoblocker-bash/README.md

 **NOTE: this repository will see no future updates**.
 This project is continued in a new repository under a new name - '**geoip-shell**'.
 The continuation project implements all features of 'geoblocker-bash' but better, faster and significantly stronger.
-And implements support for **nftables**, along with other new features.
-Check it out here: https://github.com/blunderful-scripts/geoip-shell
+Plus support for **nftables**, improved support for running on a router, and a ton of other improvements and new features.
+Check it out here:

+https://github.com/blunderful-scripts/geoip-shell

 # geoblocker-bash